 author, teacher, arts critic

-Carol Middleton talks about reading Vikram Seth’s novel An Equal Music and the lessons she has learned from this author.
+Carol Middleton talks about reading Vikram Seth’s novel An Equal Music and the lessons she has learned from this author, here is her 1st podcast.

 Carol Middleton is a Melbourne based writer and arts critic.
 After twenty years as a journalist, she completed a Postgraduate Diploma in Creative Writing at Melbourne University and switched her focus to short story and memoir.
 She has won several awards for these, including 2nd place in the Age Short Story Award 2010, has taught creative writing to community groups, and is a storyteller for adults at Melbourne libraries.
 She has been a judge for Glen Eira Literary Awards and ACT Writers’ Centre Awards.
 For the past thirteen years she has been a book critic for Australian Book Review.
 She is currently compiling a collection of personal essays.